laralove143/sparkle_impostor/README.md

 General features:

 - Replicate the author's user or member avatar, embeds, anything possible
+- Change any info about the new message, for example to clone to another channel
 - Handle rate-limit retries
 - Builder-pattern to keep your code clean
 - Avoid clones and unnecessary deserialization